ethereum/trin/CONTRIBUTING.md

 * When you start work on something you should have a pull request opened that same day.
 * Mark unfinished pull requests with the "Work in Progress" label.
+* Before submitting a pr for review, you should run the following commands locally and make sure they are passing, otherwise CI will raise an error.
+  * `cargo fmt` and `cargo clippy` for linting checks
+  * `cargo test --workspace` to run all tests
 * Pull requests **should** always be reviewed by another member of the team prior to being merged.
     * Obvious exceptions include very small pull requests.